jwest33/ai_job_finder/README.md

-# Job Search & Matching System
+# Job Finding & AI Matching System

 AI-powered job hunting automation: scrape jobs from Indeed and Glassdoor, then match them to your resume using local AI.